zahraaliaghazadeh/battleship/README.md

 Battleship is a board game that pits 2 players against each other.
 This repo contains the free game which is where the user playing on one board and the normal game which has two boards and the user plays against the AI.

+### Bonus point directions

+`You will notice that if you reset the browser mid-game, the entire game will reset.
+The goal here is to use local storage (window.localStorage) to store the state of the game after every action.
+You will still need to use React Context or Redux, so keep in mind the following concerns:
+You should check that localStorage has data when the app first opens You should update the localStorage data after each action localStorage should ONLY be accessed through your Redux or React Context code You should clear localStorage after the game is over (either through reset or a winner is decided)`

 <br>